 * Treace Medical Concepts, Inc. Surgical Technique LBL 1405-9001

 Covered by one of more patents.
 See www.treace.com/patients

 Anatomic Biplanar™ Implants

-Lapiplasty® System 1Sterile-packed Biplanar™ Plating kit for versatility to fit each patient's anatomy, while delivering superior multiplanar strength.
+Lapiplasty® System 1Sterile-packed Biplanar™ Plating kit for versatility to fit each patient's anatomy, while delivering superior multiplanar strength.3

-Lapiplasty® System 2An evolution of Biplanar™ Plating with increased cross-sectional width and 2.7mm screws for additional construct strength.
+Lapiplasty® System 2An evolution of Biplanar™ Plating with increased cross-sectional width for additional construct strength.

-Lapiplasty® System 3RMost robust Biplanar™ Plating option with widest cross-section, 3.0mm screws, and increased span to address revision cases and challenging anatomy.
+Lapiplasty® System 3RVersatile Biplanar™ Plating option with widest cross-section, 3.0mm screws, and increased span to address revision cases and challenging anatomy.